 About Ireland’s Biggest Coffee Morning for Hospice Together with Bewley’s

 Gather your family, friends and colleagues together to enjoy a delicious cup of Bewley’s coffee in support of your local hospice.
 Ireland’s Biggest Coffee Morning for Hospice Together with Bewley’s is the main annual fundraiser for hospice and home care services nationwide and is made possible by your support.
-This year, we are celebrating our 25 year anniversary, a milestone we reached because of the generosity of people in counties, towns and villages throughout Ireland.
 Our fantastic sponsor Bewley’s supplies all of the coffee free of charge.
 You choose which hospice and homecare group you want to support and ask your guests to donate what they can.
 Every euro that you raise goes to the hospice and homecare group of your choice.

 How do I host a coffee morning?

 It’s simple!
 You can register as a host for Ireland’s Biggest Coffee Morning For Hospice Together With Bewley’s online or by phone.